-By providing family-friendly entertainment and engaging instruction we inspire fun, play and passion.
+Family-friendly entertainment and engaging instruction to inspire practice, play and passion.

 A pioneer of hoop dance within the Grande Prairie area, Amanda has been building her hoop dance career since 2009.
-After learning hoop dance online through youtube videos and online classes she began teaching locally and started her own business, Hip Flick Hoops.
-On January 1st, 2017 Hip Flick Hoops evolved into the Hula Hoop Circus to better align with the services now provided and the look promoted.
+After learning hoop dance online through YouTube videos and online classes she began teaching locally and started her own business, Hip Flick Hoops.
+On January 1st, 2017 Hip Flick Hoops evolved into the Hula Hoop Circus to better align with the services now provided.

 She’s an entertainer, flow arts instructor, and now the author of a picture book “Mandi the Clown and the Hula Hoop Circus”.
 Also known as Amanda Panda, Panda, or the ever popular, Mandi the Clown (just to name a few!) creating multiple fun, colourful characters and using those characters to build relationships with children at events is what the Hula Hoop Circus is all about.

 Described as a “real crowd pleaser” by Grande Prairie DownTown Association’s manager, Amanda is a delightful combination of a spunky dancer and an enthusiastic professional.
 What audiences know as a colourful, charismatic and playful performer, event organizers know as an extremely unique and easy going professional.